arthur-535/CSE15Report4/README.md

 For this step, we are already told where the error is and how to fix it.
 Rather than going to trying to open the file on a text editor.
 We are going to use the command "vim" along with the file that we want to open.
 Then we are goin to going to click <i> to start editing the file.
-Once you are done editing click <esc>
+Once you are done editing click "esc" then ":wp"

 Command
 ```
 vim ListExamples.java

+:wp

  ```
 Output